-In the last part of this deliverable, the monitoring, evaluation and impact assessment of dissemination and communication activities are presented.
-Firstly, in this part the methodology of the impact assessment and the meaning of the Key Performance Indicators (KPIs) is presented.
-After the definition of the methodology, in the next section, the results of the assessment are presented which will be updated every six months to monitor the successful implementation of the anticipated activities.
-Finally, the project dissemination online monitoring tool, that will be used be all partners to record their activities and plans, is presented.
+In the last part of this deliverable, the monitoring, evaluation and impact assessment of dissemination and communication activities are identified.
+Here, the impact assessment methodology and the Key Performance Indicators (KPIs) is provided.
+Next, the results of the assessment are presented up to month twelve of the project.
+Then, the dissemination and communication performance is evaluated towards the quantified targets of the plan, while actions to mitigate any future risks are identified.

-Finally, as described in the PARITY DoA [3], this deliverable will be updated every six months, as presented in the following Figure 1.
+Finally, as described in the PARITY DoA [3], this deliverable will be updated during the project duration, as presented in the following Figure 1.